 Leading Millennial Destination for Online Fashion.
 We believe we are the leading U.S. online destination targeted towards Millennial and Generation Z consumers seeking premium fashion.
-In 2020, we generated \$580.6 million in net sales, served approximately 1.5 million active customers, offered over 1,000 brands and delivered over 120,000 unique styles, which we believe makes us one of the largest standalone fashion eCommerce businesses in the United States.
-Our average order value was \$236 in 2020, which is reflective of our focus on premium merchandise and our differentiation from mass market or value-based retailers.
-Our business is specifically targeted towards Millennial consumers, predominantly female, and we believe this more specific targeting results in a better experience for our customer, leading to strong customer loyalty and increases in market share over time.
-We further believe our scaled leadership position has strong network effects among our customers, brands, and influencers, as we are able to provide increasing value to each of those constituents as our scale and leadership position increases.
+In 2021, we generated \$891.4 million in net sales, served over 1.8 million active customers, offered over 1,000 brands and delivered over 130,000 unique styles, which we believe makes us one of the largest standalone fashion eCommerce businesses in the United States.
+Our average order value was \$271 in 2021, which is reflective of our focus on premium merchandise and our differentiation from mass market, low price or value-based retailers.
+Our business is specifically targeted towards Millennial and Generation Z consumers, predominantly female, and we believe this more specific targeting results in a better experience for our customer, leading to strong customer loyalty and increases in market share over time.
+We further believe our scaled leadership position has strong network effects among our customers, brands, and influencers as we are able to provide increasing value to each of those constituents as our scale and leadership position increases.

-Data-driven Merchandising Model.
-Our disciplined, data-driven merchandising approach allows us to offer a broad, yet curated assortment of on-trend apparel, footwear, beauty and accessories while managing fashion and inventory risk.
+Data-Driven Merchandising Model.
+Our disciplined, data-driven merchandising approach allows us to offer a broad, yet curated, assortment of on-trend apparel, footwear, accessories and beauty styles while managing fashion and inventory risk.
 We employ a "read and react" model that combines qualitative and quantitative decision-making to identify trends, curate assortments, facilitate our merchandise planning and re-order processes, and manage pricing.
 Our technology enables us to automate the rapid identification of new trends and emerging brands, allowing us to offer a vast and diversified product assortment that does not rely on any given trend or style and has minimal overlap with other retailers.
-Furthermore, by introducing products daily in limited quantities, we create a sense of urgency for our customers.
-As a result, sales of products at full retail price represented approximately 77%, 79%, and 79% of total net sales in 2020, 2019 and 2018, respectively.
+Furthermore, by introducing new products daily in limited quantities, we create a sense of urgency for our customers.
+As a result, sales of products at full retail price represented approximately 87%, 77% and 79% of total net sales in 2021, 2020 and 2019, respectively.

-The REVOLVE Brand.
-Since inception, we have worked to build a deep connection with our community of youthful, aspirational consumers.
-Our consumers frequently engage with us, coming to us for our inspiring content and styling, and our distinct and constantly changing assortment of on-trend fashion.
-REVOLVE is a brand in its own right, commanding a premium positioning, strong consumer affinity and reputation as a key fashion influencer for the next generation consumer.
-As our scale grows, our brand value is increasingly becoming a significant point of differentiation with customers, influencers and third-party brands.
+The REVOLVE and FWRD Brands.
+We have established a deep connection with a loyal community of youthful, aspirational consumers through our premium positioning, strong consumer affinity and reputation as a key fashion influencer for the next-generation consumer.
+Our customers frequently engage with us, coming to us for our inspiring content and styling and our distinct and constantly changing assortment of on-trend fashion.
+As our scale grows, our brand value is increasingly becoming a significant point of differentiation with customers, influencers and brands.